|

 centrally located in the downtown area of Shanghai.
 Today it is

-in Shanghai.
-The Yuyuan Garden was built in the mid 1500's during the
+used in Shanghai.
+The Yuyuan Garden was built in the mid 1500's

-Ming Dynasty.
-The Yuyuan Gardens are actually a combination of gardens
+during the Ming Dynasty.
+The Yuyuan Gardens are actually a

 Use your browsers "Go Back" button to return to the